tegorman13/Dissertation/md_extract/Dissertation – Full Dissertation.md

 Across two experiments, we found evidence in support of the benefits of variability hypothesis in a simple, computerized projectile throwing task.
 Generalization was observed in both constant and varied participants, in that both groups tended to perform better at novel positions in the testing phase than did participants who started with those positions in the training phase.
 However, varied trained participants consistently performed better than constant trained participants, in terms of both the testing phase in general, and in a comparison that only included untrained positions.
 We also found some evidence for the less commonly observed pattern wherein varied-trained participants outperform constant-trained participants even from conditions identical to the constant group training ([Goode et al., 2008](https://tegorman13.github.io/Dissertation/Sections/full.html#ref-goodeSuperiorityVariableRepeated2008); [Green et al., 1995](https://tegorman13.github.io/Dissertation/Sections/full.html#ref-greenPracticeVariabilityTransfer1995a); [Kerr & Booth, 1978](https://tegorman13.github.io/Dissertation/Sections/full.html#ref-kerrSpecificVariedPractice1978)).
 In experiment 1 varied participants performed significantly better on this identity comparison.
 In Experiment 2, the comparison was not significant initially, but became significant after controlling for the similarity measure that incorporates only a single value for the steepness of similarity-based generalization (c).
 Furthermore, we showed that the general pattern of results from Experiment 2 could be parsimoniously accommodated by an instance-based similarity model, but only with the assumption that constant and varied participants generalize their training experience to different degrees.
 Our results thus suggest that the benefits of variation cannot be explained by the varied-trained participants simply covering a broader range of the task space.
 Rather, the modeling suggests that varied participants also learn to adaptively tune their generalization function such that throwing locations generalize more broadly to one another than they do in the constant condition.
 A learning system could end up adopting a higher c value in the constant than variable training conditions by monitoring the trial-by-trial variability of the training items.
 The c parameter would be adapted downwards when adjacent training items are dissimilar to each other and adapted upwards when adjacent training items are the same.
 In this fashion, contextually appropriate c values could be empirically learned.
 This learning procedure would capture the insight that if a situation has a high amount variability, then the learner should be predisposed toward thinking that subsequent test items will also show considerable variability, in which case generalization gradients should be broad, as is achieved by low values for c.

 Also of interest is whether the IGAS model can predict the pattern of results wherein the varied condition outperforms the constant condition even from the position on which the constant condition trained.
-Although our models were fit using all of the Experiment 2 training and testing data, not just that of the identity comparisons, in **?@fig-Toy\_Model2** we demonstrate how a simplified version of the IGAS model could in principle produce such a pattern.
+Although our models were fit using all of the Experiment 2 training and testing data, not just that of the identity comparisons, in [Figure 9](https://tegorman13.github.io/Dissertation/Sections/full.html#fig-Toy-Model-dis) we demonstrate how a simplified version of the IGAS model could in principle produce such a pattern.
 In addition to the assumption of differential generalization between varied and constant conditions, our simplified model makes explicit an assumption that is incorporated into the full IGAS model – namely that even when being tested from a position identical to that which was trained, there are always some psychological contextual differences between training and testing throws, resulting in a non-zero dissimilarity.

 Code